PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: setCustomUrl(customUrl)

-    The function that will override a default page's reported URL.
+    The function that will override tracked page URL.
+Tracker will use current page URL if custom URL was not set.

     :param string customUrl: **Required** Value that will override default URL.